 Supporting Minorities in the Practice of Law

 Spilman is dedicated to supporting minorities in the practice of law.
 That support has been demonstrated in various forms, including financial support of minority scholarships, bar dues, job fairs, seminars, mentoring programs and research projects.
 We are involved with several law school minority hiring programs.
-For instance, each year the West Virginia University College of Law places a minority law student with our firm for the summer.
 We also have hired local minority high school students as summer interns to encourage them to attend college and, ultimately, law school.

 In addition to the mentoring all associates receive at Spilman, the firm has connected minority associates with successful professionals outside the firm, who share the same minority status.
 It is our goal to assist our minority lawyers in adjusting to professional life and provide them with networking opportunities.